kinnara-digital-studio/kecak-workflow/docs/pluginsList_permissionDepartment.md

 # Permission Department

-This plugin is used as a form access permission for the group.
+This plugin is used as a form access permission for the department.
-In a sense, only from certain groups can access the forms that have been set.
+In a sense, only from certain department(s) can access the forms that have been set.

 ## How to use